Adventure Solo Travel-India: Highlights of a Monsoon Journey

 2. Their unquenchable spirit.
 This was not only true of pilgrims on foot.
 At the SHEroes Hangout, we met local women who were survivors of brutal acid attacks.
 Their motto displayed on tee shirts said it all: “My smile is my beauty.”

-For more Adventure Travel through India-Highlights of a Monsoon Journey, email us your questions and comments via the website.
-As you plan your own trip, do also see http://solotrekker4u.com/35-new-tips-how-to-make-adventure-travel-easier-now/.
+For more Adventure Travel through India-Highlights of a Monsoon Journey, see https://solotrekker4u.com/35-new-tips-how-to-make-adventure-travel-easier-now/.
 Check out our tips from how to: (i) pack to save fees, (ii) avoid visa glitches and (iii) get cash fast in an emergency.